Planning a route

 Vehicle

 Vehicles are distinguished by type.
-Each vehicle type has a different constructor which takes exactly those parameters that are useful for that type.
-For example, dimensions are only meaningful for motorized vehicles, and not for bikes and pedestrians.
+Each vehicle type has a different constructor, which accepts only the parameters relevant to that type.
+For example, dimensions are meaningful for motorized vehicles but not for bikes or pedestrians.

 Vehicles have the following properties: